Around the end of every year I get questions about creating a work-plan for the upcoming year.

 Any yearly work-plan must be based on a multi-year plan.

 The multi-year plan needs to follow the company's vision and the strategy set to achieve it.
 In this article I didn’t discuss setting a vision and strategy.

 Without monitoring the plan's progress its chances of success are very low.
-Set goals and indices and a monitoring routine.
+Set goals and indicators and a monitoring routine.
 For example, a monthly meeting of management, and more frequent checks by VPs.